Bringing an addict out of addiction is a mean feat. Keeping an addict out of addiction is even more of a task!

 For recovering addicts who have already relapsed, Bethesda’s emergency relapse-rescue plan is a good option.
 This relapse-rescue plan is open to all of Bethesda’s 3-month Primary Programme graduates.
 It consists of seven to 10 days of free reintroduction into the therapeutic community, after which, a decision is made by everyone concerned whether therapy should continue or not.

 All family members are always informed about a relapse, and, are involved in the relapse and recovery processes.
 This is important for a full successful turnaround.

 Relapse Management Plan

-Bethesda Recovery is highly family and spiritually focused.
-The family is an effective tool for both relapse prevention and relapse recovery.
-Bethesda Recovery is not a hiding place, which is why family members are always informed, should a recovering addict return due to relapse.
+Bethesda Retreat is highly family and spiritually focused.
+A family is an effective tool for both relapse prevention and relapse recovery.
+Bethesda Retreat is not a hiding place, which is why family members are always informed, should a recovering addict return due to relapse.

-An effective relapse management plan is to be connected to oneself, and to truly understand reasons for using, or reasons for relapse.
+An effective relapse management plan is to be connected to oneself and to truly understand the reasons for using, or reasons for relapse.
 Once this is established, healthy methods of avoiding these situations are formulated.